 If you’ve been making your tacos with Mozzarella, Cheddar, or that shredded three-cheese blend, you might not have any complaints, but you’re probably not receiving any rave reviews either.
-If you’re tired of experiencing the same mediocre taco every Tuesday night, look to your choice of cheeses.
+If you’re tired of experiencing the same mediocre taco every Tuesday night, look at your choice of cheeses and figure out the best kind of taco cheese.
 A quick and easy way to adjust and revolutionize your taco’s taste is to switch up the cheeses you’re stuffing inside.
-From mild and buttery Oaxaca to the deep and caramelized notes of Spanish Manchego, there are many delicious options when it comes to the best cheese for tacos!
+From mild and buttery Oaxaca to the deep and caramelized notes of Spanish Manchego, there are many delicious options when it comes to the best taco cheese!

 How to Choose the Right Cheese